 - Check the online catalogue to see if the above books on Shirley are available at your local Solihull library.

 - Ordnance Survey maps 1886 to the present day are available at Solihull Heritage & Local Studies Service.

-Let us know your memories of Shirley, however recent, by completing a memory sheet attached right.
+Let us know your memories of Shirley, however recent, by completing a memory sheet.